Six Months After FG's Curriculum Rollout, Schools Struggle Without Teaching Schemes

 …Conflicting Directives From Education Agencies Deepen Uncertainty

-Six months after the Federal Government introduced a new curriculum, Nigerian schools are yet to receive teaching schemes to aid implementation.
+Six months after the Federal Government introduced a new curriculum, Nigerian schools have yet to receive teaching schemes to aid implementation.

-Recall that the Federal Government announced September, last year, the introduction of a new curriculum across basic, junior and senior secondary, and technical education, aimed at reducing overload and enhancing quality learning outcomes.
+Recall that the Federal Government announced in September last year the introduction of a new curriculum across basic, junior, and senior secondary, and technical education, aimed at reducing overload and enhancing quality learning outcomes.

 The government had explained that the comprehensive review of the curriculum was done in collaboration with key stakeholders like the Nigerian Educational Research and Development Council (NERDC), Universal Basic Education Commission (UBEC), National Senior Secondary Education Commission (NSSEC), National Board for Technical Education (NBTE), and others.